camillareis/camillareis.github.io/_pages/cv.md

 ## *Work experience*

 ### University Assistant
-  Graz University of Technology | since Dezember 2021 <br />
+  Graz University of Technology | Full-Time since Dezember 2021 <br />
   for more details see [teaching](https://camillareis.github.io/teaching/) and [publications & research](https://camillareis.github.io/reserach-publications/)

 ### Sales and Marketing Assistant
-  wirecube GmbH in Graz | Part-Time: October 2018 - May 2019 <br />
+  wirecube GmbH in Graz | Part-Time, October 2018 - May 2019 <br />
   * Planning and coordination for various social media platforms
+  * Research and writing of blog posts
   * Design of advertising materials

 ### Android Developement
-  wirecube GmbH in Graz | Internship: July - August 2018 <br />
+  wirecube GmbH in Graz | Internship, July - August 2018 <br />
   * Development and implementation of an Android bluetooth beacon configuration tool

 ### Technical Support